 The operating costs of skilled nursing facilities are outpacing the rate of inflation, a trend that doesn’t appear to be waning over the next few years.
 In light of this, conventional lenders are red-flagging these borrowers, leaving many owners anxiously trying to find alternatives.

-But, says Davis, skilled nursing facility owners need not panic.
+But, says Erkes, skilled nursing facility owners need not panic.
 Nor do they need to pursue drastic measures, like selling these facilities, or making drastic cuts to their operating budgets.
-“In spite of the challenging and unpredictable conventional lending market, HUD has stayed true to its mission to provide capital to skilled nursing facility borrowers,” proclaims Davis.
+“In spite of the challenging and unpredictable conventional lending market, HUD has stayed true to its mission to provide capital to skilled nursing facility borrowers,” proclaims s.
 “Not only will HUD fill the funding void for skilled nursing facilities, but HUD loans also offer some enticing features.”

-When people think of HUD loans, they immediately think of competitive interest rates and lower credit score thresholds.
+When people think of Erkes HUD loans, they immediately think of competitive interest rates and lower credit score thresholds.
 While this is certainly true, this merely scratches the surface when it comes to the benefits of HUD funding.

 HUD funding was designed from its inception to be more accessible than conventional funding because it fulfills an important mission: to encourage the building and provision of affordable housing and care for Americans.
 In its earliest form, it was created to honor the service of Americans who contributed to the efforts of World War I, as well as to prevent a housing crisis for soldiers returning from service overseas after the war.

 While this funding has morphed over the years to keep up with the changing times (including becoming administered by the agency now known as “HUD”), much about it has remained the same.
-“HUD has strived to keep its loan in a similar look and feel for decades,” Davis states.
+“HUD has strived to keep its loan in a similar look and feel for decades,” Erkes states.

 What also hasn’t changed is its mission: to provide access to housing for all Americans, regardless of their ability to pay.
 Today there are a variety of programs under the HUD umbrella, addressing everything from homelessness to the provision of healthcare.